Resources to help you through your project.Read More

 Planning a new kitchen but don’t know where to start?

 A basic understanding of kitchen design principles will help you make decisions about your space that are both artful and functional.

 When planning a new kitchen, many different elements need to come together into a unified whole.
 Cabinets, appliances, backsplashes, countertops, flooring, and decorative pieces all have their own colors, textures, and forms.
 In short, they compose design elements.
 Design principles help you to guide the use of those elements.

 For example, take the element of color.
-Not only must you to consider the color of your cabinets (Stained or painted?
+You need to not only consider the color of your cabinets (Stained or painted?
 One color or two colors?), the color of your countertops (Light or dark?
 Patterned or solid?), etc., but you have to also have to figure out if all the colors will work together as a whole.

 With a solid understanding design principles, you’ll be more prepared to put all of the different pieces together in a way that is beautiful and suitable to your space.